sotirisf/Umbraco-OmitSegmentsUrlProvider/README.md

 ```xml
 <add key="omiturlsegments:DocTypeToLookFor" value ="DocTypeToOmitFromUrl,AnotherDocTypeToOmitFromUrl"/>
 ```
+Where:

-Where DocTypeToLookFor is the document type alias that will trigger the plugin to alter the node's URL and DocTypeToOmitFromUrl (as well as any additional doctypes, comma-separated) is(are) the doctype(s) that will be omitted from the URL path.
+DocTypeToLookFor is the document type alias that will trigger the plugin to alter the node's URL and

+DocTypeToOmitFromUrl (as well as any additional doctypes, comma-separated) is(are) the doctype(s) that will be omitted from the URL path.

 ## Example
 Let's suppose that you have a document of type "CarPage" which is used to display car data.
 You add a child of type "Parts" which is used to group various car parts detailed descriptions, and under it you add multiple documents of type "PartPage".